distroless/.github/profile/README.md

 Your output will indicate that the Cosign claims were validated.

-## Contribute a distroless image

-If you are interested in contributing a new distroless image, you can base it off of our [template](https://github.com/distroless/template).
-Please refer to the [Readme](https://github.com/distroless/template#template-repository-for-distroless-images) for further guidance.

 ## Learn more

 You can learn more about distroless images, apko, and melange from the following articles: